TimotheGauquelin/hoshii-back/doc/README.md

 To run the project, go to Terminal -> New Terminal, and apply in command : **`nodemon index.js`**.

-By default, project started in port 3000
+By default, project started in port 5000

+### FRONT-END

+On DBeaver, create a database with api_halloween SQL script and fix the database params on db.js file